pbisaria007/Job-Classification/README.md

-# Job-Classification-
+# Job-Classification

-Job Classification done using Techniques of NLP and ML.
+- Job Classification done using Techniques of NLP and ML.

-Dataset used from Kaggle of Indeeed job posting.
+- Dataset used from Kaggle of Indeeed job posting.